a-liut/gio-fog-node-go/README.md

 ## Run

-The service requires two environment variable to successfully start:

-- DEVICE_DRIVER_HOST: specifies the host in which the gio-device-ms service is running
-- DEVICE_DRIVER_PORT: specifies the port in which the gio-device-ms service is running

-You can either run the program directly or using Docker.
+You can either by building and running the program directly or by using Docker.

 ### Build and run